christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

 ### On mapping NextSeq reads
 From STAR's output, only ~20-25% of NextSeq reads are uniquely mapped vs. ~75-80% of HiSeq reads.
-The main difference is that ~40% NextSeq reads are "mapped to too many loci" (>10).
+The main difference is that ~40% NextSeq reads are "mapped to too many loci" (>10 loci)
+# vs ??% of HiSeq reads.

 It's worth remembering that:
 1. The NextSeq reads are 32 bp while the HiSeq are 50 bp, and